 In a nutshell though just for thoroughness if you make two coils exactly the same at 1.0 ohms resistance and install them into the RDA the actual resistance is halved.

 - So a dual coil would be 0.5 ohms.

 - If you build a Tri Coil which is only possible in some RDA’s the resistance would be 1/3.
 So three coils of identical 0.9ohm resistance would have a final resistance of 0.3ohm which is very low.

 - Quad coils result in ¼ of the resistance of the individual coils so four 0.8ohm coils would have a final resistance of 0.2ohm which is extremely low.

 You will make mistakes when building just a single coil the first time but don’t be disheartened because it’s not something you will learn overnight.

 When you take into account all the other factors such as airflow, wicking, coil types dripping is quite a learning process but it does lead to an exceptional vape if you put the time in.

-Here are Ecigclick we hope this guide has been useful to you and has given you a bit of extra confidence about getting into drippers.
+We hope this beginners guide to RDA’s has been useful to you and has given you a bit of extra confidence about getting into drippers.